rodrigoruan/rodrigoruan/README.md

 I'm a web / mobile developer, currently studying Node and Flutter.

+Studying web development at @betrybe and CS at @UAM.

 I love to code and my programming languages / tools are
 <br/>
 JavaScript, React, React Native, Redux, CSS3, HTML5, Git, MongoDB, Node, Bootstrap, MySQL, Python and C++.